nathan-osman/daemon/README.md

-# NitroShare Go
+# NitroShare Daemon

-A client for NitroShare written in Go.
+A daemon for NitroShare written in Go.

 ## Why?